Sram (Croatian TV series): Television

+Social media

 According to HRT, the series' premiere episode accumulated a total of 2.5 million views across social media during the first week after its release.
 In the first two weeks after the premiere, the number of views on all digital platforms had risen to 11 million.
 By 10 December 2024, following the release of the seventh episode, the series drew an audience of 3.8 million unique viewers across YouTube, Instagram, and TikTok.
 The positive response the series received online after the release of the first episode made headlines in Jutarnji list, Slobodna Dalmacija, and Index.hr.
 By 30 December 2024, upon the conclusion of the first season, Sram accumulated 64 million views, 2 million interactions, and a combined reach of 6 million unique viewers across YouTube, Instagram and TikTok.

-For the release period of the second season, CGM Films monitored social media views and user engagement from 12 April to 1 July 2025.
+Season 2 proved to be a record-breaking success for the series, significantly surpassing the performance of its debut season.
+For the release period of the second season, CGM Films monitored social media views and user engagement during the airing of Nora's season, from 12 April to 1 July 2025.
 During this period, the series garnered 140 million views on YouTube, Instagram and TikTok combined, reflecting a 101% increase compared to the data published for the first season.
 On YouTube, 85% of the audience were women, while 44% of total viewers were aged between 18 and 24.
 On TikTok, the show reached nearly 7 million unique viewers, with 32.6% of the audience from Croatia, 22% from Serbia, 11.7% from Bosnia and Herzegovina, and 2% from Germany.

 The official Instagram profile for the character of Nora Klarić Selem, the central character of the second season, reached 100,000 followers by the season's conclusion.
+The most viewed and widely watched clip from the series on the Sram HR YouTube channel is Season 2, Episode 10, Clip 7, titled "Forever, She Said", which has amassed more than 12 million views, making it the most popular clip of the series.